ludmylaalmeida/Piggy/README.md

 _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool and more in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

 There are more changes that will need to be added to this README.md once we start building more stuff in our platform but this is good for a start.

+## Work Plan
+<b>Roles in the group</b>

+<h6>Project Manager: Ludmyla Almeida</h6>
+The project manager will be responsible for creating and assigning tickets on GitHub, they will also be responsible for the project organization, weekly meetings on Discord, and helping team members to achieve their weekly goals.

+<h6>Programmer: Nassika Dabel and Victoria Mom</h6>
+The programmer will be responsible for developing the features, completing the tickets and participating in the meetings.
+If there is any impediment they must warn the project manager.